santiagoibarzabal/time-tracker/README.md

 # Task Timer

 This project provides a full stack solution to track tasks and uses [Laravel](https://laravel.com/docs/11.x) framework.

 ## Focus
-- I have decided not to use Laravel Sail since losing control of dockerfile and docker compose definitions is not ideal.
-- I have decided to cover tests mostly with Feature tests since these are the minimum assurance needed to deliver useful endpoints.
+- The project has been developed with Hexagonal Archictecture and DDD, focusing on the backend and providing the minimum front-end necessary.

 ## Tools
 - [Docker](https://docs.docker.com/engine/reference/commandline/docker/) and [Docker compose](https://docs.docker.com/compose/)